Procedure Guide ·Ultrasound ·2026

 Exclusions & Limits

-Routine screening ultrasound (without clinical indication) is not covered.
+Routine screening (no clinical indication) is not covered.
 Pregnancy ultrasound is excluded under breeding exclusions.
-Ultrasound related to pre-existing conditions is excluded.
-Some policies limit the number of imaging studies per condition or per year.
+Pre-existing conditions are excluded.
+Some policies limit imaging studies per condition or year.

 🇺🇸 US Pet Insurance Guide